Full of some great and not so great things.

 Giving feedback and criticism in Korea

-This one took me a decade to internalize.
-Giving feedback is mostly a poor use of time, unless you’re really close to the owner.
-Criticism of any kind is unwelcome and will be politely ignored in most cases.
+This one took me a decade to figure out.
+Giving feedback is a poor use of time, unless you’re really cool with the owner.
+Criticism is unwelcome and will be ignored in most cases.

 Maintaining personal space in Korea

-Until the COVID-19 pandemic, the concept of personal space was limited.
-This concept somewhat recently developed in the west during the Renaissance Period.
+Until the COVID-19 pandemic, the concept of personal space didn’t exist.
+To be fair, this has only been around in western countries since the Renaissance Period.

 Korea is one big family.
 Expect to be gently nudged from different directions in public.